n0mik0s/gke/Readme.md

    Then you MUST delete all resources that were not provisioned via your terraform code but set as dependencies for all resources in your terraform state.

+    The same approach could be used in case of any terraform resource for any reasons could not be deleted.